 Minimum Marks to score in JEE Advanced.

-Previously the IIT-JEE is regulated only in English and Hindi; it has been condemned as being tougher for students where provincial languages, like Tamil, Telugu, Kannada, Malayalam, Urdu, Oriya, Bengali, Marathi, Assamese, or Gujarati, are more leading.
-In 2011, the Gujarat High Court responded on a Public Interest Dispute by the Gujarati Sahitya Parishad, claiming the examinations be regulated in Gujarati also.
+Previously the IIT-JEE was regulated only in English and Hindi; it has been condemned as being tougher for students where provincial languages, like Tamil, Telugu, Kannada, Malayalam, Urdu, Oriya, Bengali, Marathi, Assamese, or Gujarati, are more leading.
+In 2011, the Gujarat High Court responded to a Public Interest Dispute by the Gujarati Sahitya Parishad, claiming the examinations be regulated in Gujarati also.
 A second request was made that October by Navsari’s Sayaji Vaibhav Sarvajanik Pustakalaya Trust.

 Subscribe to AIEESE Secondary Newsletter